Copper Alloys 2024

 Room 1

-Session New Alloys and Material development (Chair Lorenzo Omodei)
+Session New Alloys and Material development (Chair: Lorenzo Omodei)

 10.15 Innovative free machining brass – Production, microstructure & properties of the lead-free alloy eZeebrass